 If you are looking for an explainer on S3 redirection rules, you are going to have a tough time finding a good one.
-While information on redirection rules is available from all over, no one source (including Amazon) is even close to complete, and then outcomes don’t always match exceptions.
-Welcome to cloud confusion.
+While information on redirection rules is available from all over, no one source (including Amazon) is even close to complete.
+Then outcomes don’t always match exceptions.
+Welcome to cloud confusion!

 Rebuilding the directory is great for a few top articles, but what if you want to redirect all your old images to the home page or 301 all the articles from 2014 (

 MySite.com/2014/*)?
 You need a some kind of routing rule… possibly a conditional Redirection Rule.

 Time for some good news/bad news.
 The good?
 S3 is very good a redirecting URLs.
 The bad?
 S3 is so good that there are multiple overlapping options and you have to figure them out and keep track of what you have in place.
 The official AWS guide is here, if you want a reference point.

 To start with redirect requests, go to S3, find your site’s bucket, click into it, and navigate to the Permissions section.